Archway tube station: Design

 In 1930 the station was upgraded with escalators to replace the original lifts and the secondary entrance was replaced with a modern design by Charles Holden, virtually identical to the one he built at the same time at Hammersmith.
 Holden's station was replaced in the 1970s.

 The platform walls once featured the distinctive and elegantly simple tiling schemes used by Holden on the underground stations constructed at this time.
 Cream tiles were used throughout with the station name band formed of letter shaped tiles inset into a background of cream tiles incised to accept the lettering.
 Similar tiling schemes can be seen at the neighbouring Highgate station, as well as at Bethnal Green and the stations on the tunnelled section of the Hainault branch of the Central line (for example Gants Hill).
 All were built in the late 1930s/early 1940s.
 The tiles at Archway were replaced several years ago during retiling works.

-The station currently (as of 2015) has escalators (Otis type HD-B) to get down to the platforms.
+As of 2015, the station has escalators descending to the platforms.
 Alternatively, passengers can use the 113 steps to get down to the platforms.

+An unusual feature for a Northern line station is that both platforms are long enough to accommodate nine car trains instead of the usual seven.
+This was an early attempt to solve overcrowding on the line.
+For many years after Archway opened the last two cars of each train were reserved exclusively for passengers travelling between Archway and Tottenham Court Road.
+At all other stations the last two cars remained in the running tunnel at each stop so that passengers using them had an uninterrupted journey.
+At Tottenham Court Road, the train stopped beyond the station such that the first two cars entered the running tunnel beyond the station allowing the passengers in the rear seven cars to embark or disembark.
+A consequence of this arrangement was: that the front two cars could not be used by passengers intending to disembark at Tottenham Court Road from either direction.
+The rear two cars ran empty south of Tottenham Court Road (Archway being the northern terminus at the time).

+Following the success of this nine car arrangement, nine car operation was implemented between Kennington and Edgware, but with only a limited number of stations being accessible from the rear two cars.
+These were Kennington to Leicester Square inclusive and Golders Green to Colindale inclusive.
+Nine car trains did not stop at Mornington Crescent but this was because, at this time, all Edgeware trains did not stop there.
+Stations south of Tottenham Court Road operated with two cars in running tunnel.
+However, north of Hampstead, the stations were converted for nine car platforms as the stations are not in tunnel.
+The service was eventually extended to Edgware, but site constraints meant that only seven and a half cars could be accommodated on platform 1 only so either Edgware was a non nine car station or passengers were allowed to disembark via the communicating doors.